VERITAS-Observatory/EventDisplay_ReleaseTests_code/release_tests/montecarlo/mc_data_comparison/README.md

-# MC / data comparision
+# MC / data comparison

 Scripts and tools to compare MC distributions with results from the Crab Nebula.